ceilfors/ceilfors.github.io/_drafts/chef-cookbook-continuous-delivery.md

 comments: true
 ---

-This post captures the journey of achieving Continuous Delivery surrounding Chef as the tool for environment management, application configuration management and application deployment.
+My journey on achieving Continuous Delivery surrounding Chef as the tool for environment management, application configuration management and application deployment have not been an easy one.
+Documentations and resources surrounding this topic are quite scarce.

-lack of sources in the internet. documentation. hopefuly it's helpful.
+I hope this writing will be helpful and do leave comments to other readers if you have found better ways of achieving what I'm trying to do.

-Some of the contents might seem trivial because throughout my journey, I discovered that new Chef users have no experience in Ruby (I was in this category) nor writing codes.
+*For Ruby experts: Some of the tips I write might seem trivial because throughout my journey, I discovered that new Chef users have no experience in Ruby nor writing codes in Ruby.
+I was one of them.*

 # Setup